Samuel Gompers: Philosophy

 During a severe period of national economic recession in the early 1890s, labor unrest was at its height.
-A volatile situation in Chicago in August 1893 caused the city's then mayor, Carter Henry Harrison, to warn that the preponderance of the unemployed would lead to riots that would "shake the country", unless Congress interceded.
+A volatile situation in Chicago in August 1893 caused the city's then mayor, Carter Harrison III, to warn that the preponderance of the unemployed would lead to riots that would "shake the country", unless Congress interceded.
 In late August 1893, Gompers addressed 25,000 unemployed workers who had massed on the shore of Lake Michigan.
 As reported in the Chicago Tribune on August 31, Gompers inveighed against the controllers of capital and the titans of industry and finance.
 "Why should the wealth of the country be stored in banks and elevators while the idle workman wanders homeless about the streets and the idle loafers who hoard the gold only to spend it on riotous living are rolling about in fine carriages from which they look out on peaceful meetings and call them riots?"
 Workers were also consumers, he asserted, and cuts to their wages would hurt not only their personal well-being but the economy as a whole.
 "When workers' wages are reduced, they necessarily use less, consume less, because of their reduced purchasing power", he wrote.
 "Only those who ignorantly or grabbingly believe in their avarice that business can prosper with wage reductions have yet to learn the lesson of industrial life and progress."

 Gompers began his labor career familiar with, and sympathetic to, Georgism and the precepts of socialism, but gradually adopted a more conservative approach to labor relations.
 Labor Historian Melvyn Dubofsky has written, "By 1896 Gompers and the AFL were moving to make their peace with Capitalism and the American system ...
 Although the AFL had once preached the inevitability of class conflict and the need to abolish 'wage slavery', it slowly and almost imperceptibly began to proclaim the virtues of class harmony and the possibilities of a more benevolent Capitalism."
 For example, Alex Heron attributes the following quote to Gompers: "The greatest crime an employer can perpetrate on his employees is to fail to operate at a profit".
 Gompers began to take a neutral stance in politics after the failure of the efforts to elect Henry George as mayor of New York, but Gompers remained a Single Tax Georgist later in life.